hugoferreira/hugoferreira.github.com/_posts/2015-05-05-the-cliff-hanger.markdown

 > Joseph is coming from "queima das fitas" and is a little tipsy.
 He stands near a cliff doing... something.
 If he takes one more step forward, he falls over the edge.
 He takes **a series of infinite random steps** either towards the cliff ($$p=~^1/_3$$) or away ($$q=1-p=~^2/_3$$).
 What is his chance of escaping? [^a]

-  [^a]: This is adapted from problem 35 of _Fifty Challenging Problems in Probability_ by Frederick Mosteller.
+  [^a]: This is adapted from problem 35 of Frederick Mosteller's "*[Fifty Challenging Problems in Probability](http://www.amazon.com/Challenging-Problems-Probability-Solutions-Mathematics/dp/0486653552)*".

 Let $$p$$ be the probability of moving towards the cliff ($$←$$), and $$q$$ of moving away ($$→$$).
 Then: